 Nightlife in Milan: Navigli

-Navigli is the most sought after location for aperitivo in Milan.
+Navigli is the most sought-after location for aperitivo in Milan.
 Asides its canal, dining is what this area is most famous for.
 Lined up along both sides of the canal, you will find dozens of restaurants and bars that often offer aperitivo once the clock hits 18.00.
 Aperitivo at Navigli costs between €6 to €12.
 If you do not book a table in advance, it may almost be impossible to find a place.
-Two places I often frequent are Maranatha and Long Island because they have a fine variety of food always kept warm over a low burning fire.
-There are places like Zog where you can enjoy live music while sipping your cocktail, wine or beer.
+Two places I often frequent are Maranatha and Long Island because they have a fine variety of food always kept warm over a low-burning fire.
+There are places like Zog where you can enjoy live music while sipping your cocktail, wine, or beer.

 Nightlife in Milan: Colonne di San Lorenzo

 Colonne di San Lorenzo is an old Roman building located in front of the basilica.
 Young adults in Milan gather right in front of this building to drink.
-If you do not intend to drink almost to stupor or find yourself in the midst of clattering teenagers, then this may not be a place for you.
-Maybe I am exaggerating, but my first and only experience of clamour here do not make me wish to want to go back.
+If you do not intend to drink almost to a stupor or find yourself in the midst of clattering teenagers, then this may not be a place for you.
+Maybe I am exaggerating, but my first and only experience of clamour here does not make me wish to want to go back.
 Putting that aside, this is a nice spot if you want to witness some spontaneous group of international or local people drumming with buckets and sticks to entertain the people around.
 There are bars and restaurants around this area as well.

 Nightlife in Milan: Darsena

 Sitting by the canal banks to drink and have a late evening picnic with friends is one thing you can do.
-This habit has been internalized and you would often find locals and tourists wallow in it.
-By the little arena to the corner, you would almost always find a group of young adults jamming to blues, rock or reggae music.
+This habit has been internalized and you would often find locals and tourists wallowing in it.
+By the little arena to the corner, you would almost always find a group of young adults jamming to blues, rock, or reggae music.
 You can patronize the food trucks and shops by the canal for finger foods or dine at one of the restaurants down there.

 Nightlife in Milan: Duomo

 Rooftops at Duomo like La Rinascente are elegant and sophisticated places to dine, they are other places where you can dance.
 Be prepared to spend a little extra, but most of the places are definitely worth it.
-The quality of services is top class and professional.
+The quality of services is top-class and professional.